jdrydn/kenthack.github.io/spec.md

 * Space
   * A lecture theatre for presentations, and some seminar rooms / terminals for hacking?
+  * Desk space, power extension leads, etc.
+  * Networking (although isn't required if it's only uni students attending since they can connect to **eduroam**).
   * Potential locations:
     * Rutherford Dining Hall?
     * Woolf College?
     * Music room by Gulbenkian?
+    * Darwin - The Missing Link
 * Food & drink?
+  * Considering sponsors for food?
 * Judges?
   * For the presentations?
   * Investors / VCs?